See the Globetrotters take on one of the latest and greatest global adventures – Little Passports!

 - sticker for passport

-- a boarding pass (also can use as luggage tag) to unlock new area of the website
+- a boarding pass (also can use as luggage tag) to unlock a new area of the website

 So a lot of the actual activities for the World Edition are actually included in an exclusive members’ area of the Little Passports Website – this was something very new for Miss 6 and I, we have done most of her activities before in books and physically being somewhere!
 While she did enjoy having her special boarding pass, because it needed a fair bit of mummy interaction and time to explain things she got a little frustrated.
 A more independent learner though used to computers would thrive with this sort of activity.